The Crossroads

 “Welcome, welcome, travelers!” he called, striding forward with open arms.
 “I am Jonas, the official greeter of Cresthaven.
 It’s my job to give you a warm welcome and help you get settled in.”
 His gaze swept over them, cataloging their weapons, their strange grouping, the wary set of their stance.

 The group slowed, exchanging wary glances.
-Something about Jonas’s enthusiasm felt forced, like a mask worn too long and beginning to slip.
+Something about Jonas’s enthusiasm felt forced, like a mask worn too long and beginning to slip, a surface cheer hiding underlying dread.
 Durim’s eyes narrowed, but he kept his peace.

 “Lord Bakkus?”
-Aelinthir inquired, her voice soft but penetrating.
+Aelinthir inquired, her voice soft but penetrating, unused to mortal lords holding sway in this age of divine return.
 “I was not aware this region had sworn fealty to any lord.”

 Jonas’s smile tightened just a fraction.
 “Oh, he’s been our protector for many years now.
 Keeps the bandits away, ensures the harvest is bountiful.
 We’re quite fortunate.”